A Robust Similarity Estimator: Empirical Applications

-where $\phi_{r,t}$ is a local similarity measure defined in \eqref{eq:phi_r}.
+where $\phi_{r,t}$ is the local similarity measure introduced in Section \ref{sec:Measuring-Similarity-for}, $P_{n}=\frac{1}{n}\iota_{n}\iota_{n}^{\prime}$ and $P_{n}^{\perp}=I_{n}-P_{n}$ are the orthogonal projection matrices, $\iota_{n}$ is the $n$-dimensional vector of ones, and $I_{n}$ is the n-dimensional identity matrix.
 The structure of this recursive equation is analogous to the classical GARCH equation for volatility.
-The autoregressive term $\beta\cdot\phi_{\rho,t-1}$ accounts for persistence in $\phi_{\rho,t}$, while term $\kappa\cdot\phi_{r,t-1}$ represents an observation-driven innovation for the correlation dynamics.
-Note that the vector of standardized returns $z_{t}=(z_{1,t},z_{2,t})^{\prime}$ is elliptical, by assumption, and have homogeneous unit variances.
-Therefore, by Proposition \ref{prop:P1}, $\phi_{r,t}$ becomes an unbiased signal about the latent correlation, $\phi_{\rho,t}$, on the Fisher scale.
+The autoregressive term with $\beta$ accounts for persistence in correlation dynamics, while the term with $\phi_{r,t-1}$ represents an observation-driven innovation\footnote{The classification of time-varying parameter models into the classes of observation-driven and parameter-driven models goes back to \citet{Cox_1981}.
+See also an instructive discussion about observation-driven modeling in \citet{Koopman_Lucas_Scharth_2016}.} for the correlation dynamics allowing for an asymmetric effect that depends on whether the prevailing direction of stock returns is positive or negative.
+Since $z_{t}$ is elliptical with homogeneous variances and correlations, by Proposition \ref{prop:P4}, $\phi_{r,t}$ represents a relevant signal of $\phi_{\rho,t}$ with a known constant bias term, $\mathbb{E}(\phi_{r,t}|\mathcal{F}_{t-1})=\phi_{\rho,t}-\omega_{n}$.
+Such fixed bias is harmless as it is absorbed by the constant coefficient $\alpha$ in \eqref{eq:deco_garch}.
 At the same time, $\phi_{r,t}$ is robust to the presence of outliers and fat-tailed distributions of the observed returns.
 This is a particularly useful feature in modeling financial returns, where the fat tails and jumps are commonly found among stylized empirical regularities.

-An apparent advantage of the model suggested in \eqref{eq:bivar_garch} is an unconstrained support of $\phi_{\rho,t}$ which allows to avoid any additional restrictions on the dynamic process for ensuring positive definiteness of $C_{t}$.
-Recall that, in the classical DCC-GARCH models, the conditional correlation dynamics is specified through the matrix process, such that the resulting matrix needs an extra adjustment for positive definiteness and for the estimated conditional correlations remain consistent (see also \citet{Aielli_2013}, \citet{Brownlees_Llorens_2023}).
+An apparent advantage of the specification in \eqref{eq:deco_garch} is an unconstrained support of $\phi_{\rho,t}$ which allows to avoid any additional restrictions on the dynamic process for ensuring positive definiteness of $C_{t}$.
+Recall that, in the classical DCC-GARCH models, the conditional correlation dynamics is specified through the matrix process, such that the resulting matrix needs an extra adjustment for positive definiteness and for the estimated conditional correlations to remain valid (see also \citet{Aielli_2013}, \citet{Brownlees_Llorens_2023}).
+We note that many extensions, which are common for the DCC-GARCH models, can be readily incorporated into this unconstrained specification.
+For example, these extensions may include correlation targeting or incorporating realized measures of correlation in spirit of \citet{Archakov_Hansen_Lunde_2025}.

+We emphasize that, unlike classical DCC-type recursions built on outer products of standardized returns, the correlation innovation in \eqref{eq:deco_garch} is well defined for every elliptical generator, including infinite-variance families such as the symmetric stable or Cauchy, since it enters only through the direction of $z_{t}$.
+In this respect the proposed specification is robust along a dimension that the DECO benchmark, which presumes finite second moments, does not share.